crosswalk-project/crosswalk-website/public/documentation/embedding_crosswalk/crosswalk_aar.md

 ## Build with Maven

-The Maven android plugin have an known issue that it can't build multiple APK for different architectures automatically.
+The Maven android plugin has a known issue that it can't build multiple APKs for different architectures automatically.
 We need to specify x86/arm aar in classifier.
 You can try to test from [the sample](/documentation/samples/AAR-Sample.tar.gz)

 ### Create Maven Project